Back to All Events

 • Those seeking a deeper connection to the turning seasons

-• New or experienced meditators drawn to Earth-based spiritual practice
+• New or experienced meditators drawn to Earth-honoring practices

 • People longing to reconnect with their ancestors in safe, ethical ways